Electric Kiwi has no contract period, you're free to leave at any time.

 The referred Electric Kiwi Customer (Referred Customer) must complete the Refer-a-friend join application and the sign up process via a unique Electric Kiwi website link made available to each Referring Customer within the Electric Kiwi customer portal.

-The Refer-a-friend account credit will be applied at the time that the Referred Customer switch to Electric Kiwi is complete.
-Both the Referring Customer and the Referred Customer must be an active Electric Kiwi Customer for the account credit to be applied.
+The Refer-a-friend account credit will be applied either as a single credit at the time that the Referred Customer switch to Electric Kiwi is complete, or over a period of months, to a maximum of 12 months, depending on the advertised offer.
+Both the Referring Customer and the Referred Customer must be an active Electric Kiwi Customer for the account credits to be applied.

 An Electric Kiwi Customer can only be referred once.
 There is no Referred Customer limit by a Referring Customer.